borfast/acmemegastore/README.md

 `AsyncHttpClient`, `RedisCache`, etc) and pass them where necessary.

 Note that `server.py` is where all the dependencies are created.
 No dependency creation occurs within other classes.
-For bigger projects a dependency injection framework may be useful but in this case it would be overkill.
+For bigger projects, a dependency injection framework may be useful but in this case, it would be overkill.

 ## Assumptions and shortcuts